 Bright Line Law and Economic Sanctions Advice

-Bright Line Law have a specialist practice of advising clients accused of having breached economic rules.
-We have experience assisting both state governments and corporate entities navigating the complex body of international economic rules.
-Our team use their in-depth subject knowledge, strategic thinking and advocacy experience to deliver the best results for their clients.
-We accept instructions on all economic sanctions matters.
+Bright Line Law has a specialist practice of advising clients accused of having breached economic rules and has experience assisting both state governments and corporate entities navigating the complex body of international economic rules.
+Bright Line Law uses its in-depth subject knowledge, strategic thinking and advocacy experience to deliver the best results for their clients and accepts instructions on all economic sanctions matters.

 A recent case undertaken by Bright Line Law involved advising on a sanctions question arising from the grant of a sub-lease.
 This is an example of the wide commercial reach of sanction designations.